Team-Tritan/Omegle-Spammer/README.md

 - `npm run dev` (or `yarn run dev`)
 - Check `./src/tmp` for screenshots.

-Enjoy :) Needs to be run on a residential IP.
+Enjoy :) Needs to be run on a (residential) IP proxy